facebook/react-native-website/docs/the-new-architecture/using-codegen.md

   -p, --path            Path to the React Native project root.        [required] -t, --targetPlatform  Target platform.
 Supported values: "android", "ios",
                         "all".                                        [required]
+  -o, --outputPath      Path where generated artifacts will be output to.
 ```

 where: